 But I feel my exclamations justified.

-In the desert sand lay a corrugated pot—a 700+-year-old artifact of the culture of this region.
+In the desert sand lay a corrugated pot—a 700+-year-old artifact of the culture from this region.

 I never saw anything like this pot outside of a museum.
 It’s uplifting to know many people over the years passed by this cultural heritage and left it in place for others to appreciate and reflect upon the people who made this region their home.